Battle of Slater's Knoll: Aftermath

 There were tactical deficiencies as well, particularly the predictability of cutting Australian signals lines just before an attack and bunching together in tight groups during an assault, allowing the Australians to take full toll with their machine guns.
-The Australian commander of the 25th Infantry Battalion, McKinna, had spread his companies out effectively and went forward to direct the fighting at several points.
+The Australian commander of the 25th Infantry Battalion, McKinna, had spread out his companies effectively and went forward to direct the fighting at several points.
 Fields of fire had been cleared, perimeters set and patrolling had been maintained.
 Nevertheless, the Australians had also failed to seize opportunities as they arose, for after the battle they did not follow up their success immediately.
 After the failure of the final assault, the Japanese had possessed no forces in the immediate vicinity that would have been capable of resisting any follow up forces that the Australians might have been able to bring up, and it is possible that an advance could have been carried all the way to the Hongorai River.
 As it was, however, the Australian line of supply was stretched and it was necessary for a pause before the advance could continue in earnest.

 In the days immediately after the battle, the Australians continued to carry out patrolling operations around the knoll.
 On 7 April, a patrol from the 9th Infantry Battalion clashed with a Japanese force of about 30 men and in the ensuing engagement four Japanese were killed, while a patrol from the 61st Infantry Battalion on 8 April killed another five.
 On 13 April, the order was given that the 7th Brigade would be gradually withdrawn and relieved by the 15th.
 Shortly afterwards, the 58th/59th Infantry Battalion replaced the 25th in occupation of the knoll, while the 24th Infantry Battalion resumed the advance along the Buin Road on 17 April, subsequently taking part in the fighting along the Hongorai River.
 The 9th Infantry Battalion, however, was not withdrawn immediately, and remained in the northern area until it handed over to the 57th/60th Infantry Battalion in early May.
-The fighting on Bougainville continued throughout April as the Japanese resisted the Australian advance and went on until July when the fighting petered out due to heavy rain and flooding.
+The fighting on Bougainville continued throughout April as the Japanese resisted the Australian advance, and continued until July when the fighting petered out due to heavy rain and flooding.

 After the war, the battle honour of "Slater's Knoll" was awarded to the 25th Infantry Battalion and the 2/4th Armoured Regiment.
 Neither the 9th or 61st Infantry Battalions were similarly credited, although according to Gordon Maitland there seems to be no explanation as to why.
 For his actions during the attack on the Japanese pillboxes on 22 March, Rattey later received the Victoria Cross.
 Initially, his battalion commander, McKinna, had nominated him for the lesser Distinguished Conduct Medal, but on review by Field, the brigade commander, the nomination was elevated.
 It was subsequently announced in the London Gazette in July 1945.